mope-life/finger-drums/README.md

 # why should i care?
 It's fun to play with!
 With the addition of a recording feature, this can also have practical uses in music production.
 It can also be used as a sandbox to test out modular ideas before purchasing any expensive equipment.

-# where are we at?
+# where are we now?
 The basic functionality of several modules (keys, const, env) is in place.
 I also believe that the core structure of the project is complete.
 Here is an image of a working set-up with a nifty sub-octave square wave:

 ![example](/examples/snapshot.png)